mozilla/inclusion/evaluation_tools/coc-assessment-tool/scope.md

 -   Email
 -   in-person events
 -   social media

-The statement of scope should be explicit about these spaces and activities.
-Other considerations:
+-   events

+Also encouraged, is the following:

--   Make it clear that leaders are held to the same standard as other contributors
+-   CoC states that leaders/maintainers are held to the same standard as other contributors.
--   Define the expectations for employee and volunteer participants, as well as sponsors or other partner organizations.
+-   CoC clearly defines all who interact with the project, including employee, and volunteer participants, as well as sponsors or other partner organizations.

-A statement of scope may mention other contexts where a person’s behavior affects participation in the project.
-Some people who wish to cause harm will try acting just outside the written scope of the code of conduct, in order to prevent being removed from the community.
-These are more difficult situations to respond to, so any extension of scope needs to be paired with a plan for how it will be monitored and addressed.
-It’s reasonable that a code of conduct enforcement team could take behavior outside the official scope of the CoC into account when deciding how to respond.

 ### Red flags

-Any policy that explicitly leaves out obvious areas of participation, like exempting a particular IRC channel or email list, or that defines a less-stringent standard for some contributors. i.e. This code of conduct does not apply to the core team mailing list.
+- Any policy that explicitly leaves out obvious areas of participation, like exempting a particular IRC channel or email list, or that defines a less-stringent standard for some contributors. i.e. This code of conduct does not apply to the core team mailing list.